Washington police arrest suspect in shootings of homeless men

 Two men were killed and three wounded in the shootings that took place over the past 10 days, with Washington Mayor Muriel Bowser and her New York counterpart Eric Adams calling the perpetrator a "cold-blooded killer."

-Authorities have offered large cash rewards for information that leads to the killer's arrest with police releasing images of a shaven-headed and bearded male suspect dressed all in black.
+Authorities had offered large cash rewards for information that led to the killer's arrest, with police releasing images of a shaven-headed and bearded male suspect dressed all in black.

 The first shooting took place in the early hours of March 3 in northeast Washington.
 The victim was taken to hospital with non-life-threatening injuries, according to officials.